Language selection

 Bilateral relations

 Canada and Australia enjoy strong and multifaceted bilateral relations.
-Canada regularly consults with Australia to advance common interests on international issues based on their policy convergence in many areas, including defence and security, trade, economic growth, illegal migration, counterterrorism, counter-proliferation, social (including Indigenous peoples), transportation and regional issues.
+Canada regularly consults with Australia to advance common interests on international issues, based on their policy convergence in many areas, including defence and security, trade, economic growth, migration, transportation, Indigenous, social, cultural, academic and regional issues.
 Canada’s defence relationship with Australia is its largest in the Asia-Pacific region.

-Official relations between Canada and Australia are conducted through respective foreign ministries and the diplomatic missions in each other’s country.
+Official relations between Canada and Australia are conducted through respective foreign ministries and the diplomatic missions in each other's country.
 In Australia, this is the High Commission of Canada in Canberra and the Consulate General in Sydney.
-In Canada, the Australian High Commission is located in Ottawa, and there is a Consulate General in Toronto.
+There are also Canadian Honorary Consuls in Melbourne, Adelaide and Perth.
+In Canada, the Australian High Commission is located in Ottawa, and there is a Consulate-General in Toronto.
+There is also an Australian Honorary Consul in Vancouver.

-The foreign affairs departments of Canada and Australia exchange officers for professional development purposes, and similar exchange agreements exist between other government departments.
+The foreign ministries of Canada and Australia exchange officers for professional development purposes, and similar exchange agreements exist between other government departments.

 The Canada-Australia Consular Services Sharing Agreement allows Canadians to receive consular services from Australian officials in a number of countries where Canada does not have an office, and vice versa.
-Furthermore, Canada and Australia share diplomatic facilities, including the Canadian embassy in Kyiv, where Australia has been provided space, and the Australian embassy in Laos, where Canada has a diplomatic office.
+Furthermore, Canada and Australia share diplomatic facilities, including the Canadian embassy in Kyiv, where Australia has been provided space; the Australian embassy in Laos, where Canada has a diplomatic office; and the Australian High Commission in Fiji, where Canada also has space.

 Academic and cultural relations